Martichou/rquickshare/README.md

 	- Action: `com.google.android.gms.RECEIVE_NEARBY`
 	- Mime type: `*/*`

-_Note: there's a current WIP to add a BLE advertisment in RQuickShare to overcome this._
-_Note2: Samsung did something shady with Quick Share, so the above workaround may not work.
+_Note: Samsung did something shady with Quick Share, so the above workaround may not work.
 Unfortunately, there's no alternative at the moment.
 Sorry._

 ### When sharing a file, my phone appears and disapears "randomly"